daehkim/pair-trading/README.md

 In this section, we will discuss how we generate the z-score history by stock pair's price history.
 We generate the z-score history to decide when we long and short the stocks.
 The z-score is simply (spread)/(standard deviation of spread) and spread is calculated based on the stock pair's price history.
 The basic method to calculate the spread is using a log of prices of stocks A and B.
 Spread = log(a) - nlog(b), where 'a' and 'b' are prices of stocks A and B respectively.
 The 'n' is the hedge ratio which is constant.
-Calculate 'n' using regression so that spread is as close to 0 as possible.
-Also, since stocks A and B are cointegrated, the spread tends to converge to 0.
-To calculate the spread, we used the polynomial linear regression and linear regression with the Kalman filter.
-The data used to calculate the spread is the history of the stocks' prices for the previous 700 days.
+We used the machine learning to calculate the spread instead of the log.
+It will be discussed in the following sections.

 ### Linear Regression

 We used the log of stock A's prices as data points and the log of stock B's prices as a label.
-We train the model with these datasets.
+We train the polynomial regression model with these datasets.

+#### Regularization
+For the regularization of the model, we used the LASSO regression.
+We used the LASSO regression instead of Ridge regression because not only punishing high values of the coefficient but actually setting them to zero if they are not relevant. ([Ridge vs Lasso](https://hackernoon.com/practical-machine-learning-ridge-regression-vs-lasso-a00326371ece))

+#### Validation
+In the model, we have two hyperparameters.
+First one is $\alpha$ in the Lasso regression and the other one is a degree of the polynomial regression.
+The scikit-learn library already has a module about cross-validation for the $\alpha$ in the Lasso function.
+It uses the K-fold method.
+In a case of degree, we did the validation by ourself.
+First we pick the 66% of datasets as training data.
+This pick was random because the relation of stock a and b can be changed by time.
+Then, we used the 33% of datasets as validation data and calculate the RMSE.
+By comparing the RMSE, we choose the degree.

+#### Function

 After we generate the model, we predict the log(b) and calculate the spread as:

 Spread = lr.pred(log(a)) - log(b)